Updated: Nov 6, 2020

 Beginnings and ends.
 That’s our context.
-Stories, lives, meetings, games, relationships.
-Whatever.
+Stories, lives, meetings, games, relationships, whatever.
 They have a start and they have an ending.
-But the action, the living takes place in between.
-That doesn’t mean the endpoints are insignificant.
+But the action, the living, takes place in between.
+That doesn’t mean that the endpoints are insignificant.
 The terminals actually frame the living and the action.
 How, why, when and where something begins is thus of immense importance.
 Including the book of the psalms.

 Call it the songbook, the worship binder of ancient Israel.
 The psalter is a group of 150 poetic hymns or chants that were and are utilized in the public worship of God’s people.
 They masterfully bring together our brokenness, need, joys, hopes, trials and losses, and lay them in faith before the God of heaven and earth.
 They capture both our humanity and God’s character.
 They point us to God in all of life and show us a picture of lived faith.